squishydough/soundboard/README.md

 ## Using the script
 The base requirements to use the script require installation of both [AutoHotKey](https://www.autohotkey.com) and [VLC Media Player](https://www.videolan.org/).
 If you want others to hear your sounds when you play them, you will have to configure some additional software.
 [I wrote an article detailing how to do this that you should check out!](https://joshpayette.dev/posts/create-your-own-soundboard)

 To start using the script, double-click `Soundboard.ahk` in the main folder.
+Once the script is running, you can press `CapsLock + Spacebar` to minimize/maximize the gui, making it quick to swap to/from a game or other window.

-This starts the script, which will listen for you to press `Caps Lock + Spacebar`.  **Note: By default, Caps Lock will not work while the script is working.
+**Note: By default, Caps Lock will not work while the script is working.
 You can press `Alt + CapsLock` to toggle it on and off.**

 Once you press `Caps Lock + Spacebar`, you should be looking at the soundboard GUI.
 If you are not, try the key combo again!